mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 even if there are sections with unstable tempos during bridges or in the outro regions where the actual played tempo wasn't detected correctly.

 If a soft leader deck stops or is silenced, Mixxx automatically selects the next best deck as Leader.
-By clicking the Leader button, you can toggle between Explicit Leader and Soft Leader mode.
-An Explicit leader is sticky, does not automatically move.
+By clicking the Leader button, you can choose between Soft Leader and Follower mode.
+A Soft Leader is not sticky, and will automatically move if the current leader becomes invalid.

 By default the "Sync Lock with Dynamic Tempo" feature is enabled and Mixxx picks the first Sync Lock enabled track as Soft Leader, using the tempo from its outro during the following transition.
 If you'd like to use the the tempo from the intro of the next track instead, click the Leader (Crown) button of its deck.
-The deck then becomes the explicit leader.
-Click again on the Leader button and the deck becomes Soft-follower and Mixxx is again in charge to move the leader to the best deck.
+The deck then becomes the soft leader, and Mixxx will use that deck's tempo instead.

 If you'd prefer a steady tempo during transitions like in Mixxx before Version 2.4, you may select :guilabel:`Use steady Tempo` for :guilabel:`Sync mode` in the